Outcomes

 5. Increased quality of forage, improving palatability, energy content, and use of nutrients and water

-Our strategy
+Our Strategy

-Capture the broadest possible benefits from the genetics of New Zealand's key forage species, using genomics and germplasm and international expertise
+Capture the broadest possible benefits from the genetics of New Zealand's key forage species, using genomics and germplasm and international expertise.

-Find the molecular landmarks in clover and ryegrass that will allow breeders to broaden and accelerate the creation of cultivars with maximum agronomic performance
+Find the molecular landmarks in clover and ryegrass that will allow breeders to broaden and accelerate the creation of cultivars with maximum agronomic performance.

-Our products
+Our Products

-Tools and technologies.
-Our breeding tools, including the world's best microsatellite maps for white clover and perennial ryegrass, have been developed to improve the genetic gain of forage breeding programmes in New Zealand.
+Tools and technologies: Our breeding tools, including the world's best microsatellite maps for white clover and perennial ryegrass, have been developed to improve the genetic gain of forage breeding programmes in New Zealand.
 We are working with various partners to bring the technologies and applications from our work to bear on our industry.

-Publications and patents.
-Our research is for direct application and is of world standard.
+Publications and patents: Our research is for direct application and is of world standard.
 We protect the intellectual property where this will ensure delivery to New Zealand farmers and we also publish finding in the scientific literature when this course of action will maximize gains by New Zealand farmers.